hopskipnfall/smashbits/README.md

 # smashbits

 ```
-// TODO: Short description of the product.
+// TODO: Write a description of the product.
 ```

 ## Getting Started